It’s natural to feel nervous about GCSE results day...

 Our guide to what to expect on GCSE results day is a must-read for you, your friends, parents – even your granny!
 After reading this you’ll be ready to deal with anything and your friends and family will be clued up enough to support you, too.

 Read this guide and make a plan for how you want your GCSE results day to play out.
 Will you want to walk to school alone or go with friends?
 Jump in the car with your folks perhaps?

-If you have a holiday planned, make sure you let your school know that someone else will be picking up your results for you.
+If you have a holiday planned, either speak to your school to arrange for your results to be emailed to you instead or let your school know that someone else will be picking up your results for you.